How it works

 - Have contained a beverage product that is not excluded from the scheme.
 For example, cordials and plain milk are not included in the scheme so containers that have held these products are not eligible for a refund

 - Display the refund mark.
 This is so that the Refund Point operator can see if the container is part of the scheme.
 Most containers will already have a refund mark for SA and NT and these containers are eligible under Containers for Change.
-Beverage manufacturers have until 1 June 2022 to display the new refund mark on their containers
+Beverage manufacturers have 2 years from scheme commencement to display new refund mark.

 - Be an approved container.
 Some containers are made from materials that cannot be recycled.
 These containers may not be approved (by the Western Australia Government) as an eligible container as the scheme requires that when a refund is paid on a container, that container must be recycled.

 There are some beverage containers that are not eligible for a refund.
 Generally, ineligible containers are those that are less than 150ml and greater than 3L.
 Other ineligible containers include: